Class Schedule

 Contact the Center for Resuscitation Education office @ CPR@cooperhealth.edu.

-If you do not receive an email within two business days after submitting your online registration request, please contact the Life Support office at (856) 342-2009.
+If you do not receive an email within two business days after submitting your online registration request, please contact the Center for Resuscitation Education office at (856) 342-2009.

 Course Description